 Lorin's handwriting is flowery.
 The W has a loop, and is very different than Orville or Wilbur's "W"

-It amazes me the arrogance of some dealers, as currently a seller on E-bay is offering the exact same dated numbered Orville Wright check in two separate offers.
-One is obviously a reproduction, as both can't be original.
+I'm amazed at times at the arrogance of some dealers, as a seller on E-bay was offering the exact same dated numbered Orville Wright check in two separate offers.
+One was obviously a reproduction, as both couldn't be original.
 I alerted the seller that he was offering a reproduction as an original check, and my comment was ignored.
 The reproduction check had mistakenly been authenticated and came with a COA, but anyone with common sense knows that two identical checks can not both be original.
 The process of certification is not a perfect art, and mistakes are occasionally made by even the best Certification companies.
-Update- After a number of months, the seller finally deleted the offer to sell this reproduction check, asking price of $1500.
+After a number of months, the seller finally deleted the offer to sell this reproduction check, asking price of $1500.
 But not until the original Certification company was able to convince the seller to do so.

 Orville and Wilbur Wright checks should be from The Winters National Bank (& Trust Co.), The City National Bank (and Trust Company), The Union Trust, or the Fourth National Bank, and Farmers and Merchants Bank, all from Dayton Ohio.
 Again, know the history before making the purchase.